sanweiliti/noisyFER/README.md

 |   |   |   |   ├── list_patition_label.txt
 |   |   |   ├── Image
 ```

+## Noisy Labels
+The noisy machine labels created from pretrained models for RAF-base and AffectNet-base experiments are:
+*  `noisy_labels/list_label_AffectnetModel.txt`: noisy discrete emotion labels created for RAF-base training (from pretrained model on AffectNet)
+*  `noisy_labels/list_va_AffectnetModel.txt`: noisy continuous valence/arousal labels created for RAF-base training (from pretrained model on AffectNet)
+*  `noisy_labels/training_RAFModel.csv`: noisy discrete emotion labels created for AffectNet-base training (from pretrained model on RAF)
+* We use the original valence/arousal labels in AffectNet in AffectNet-base training.

 ## Crop and align images
 First crop and align face images in AffectNet and RAF-DB dataset with the same crop/align protocol: